-Sharon Scott is a licensed professional counselor and marriage and family therapist whose internationally recognized work has been making a difference in peoples' lives for 35+ years.
+Sharon Scott LLC is a licensed professional counselor and marriage and family therapist whose internationally recognized work has been making a difference in peoples' lives for 35+ years.
 An accomplished training consultant, award-winning author, and global lecturer as well, she specializes in:

 - training programs and keynote addresses for schools, conferences, social service agencies, hospitals, law enforcement, volunteer, and religious organizations and